Multi-Task Learning in Natural Language Processing: An Overview: Introduction

 MTL trains machine learning models from multiple related tasks simultaneously or enhances the model for a specific task using auxiliary tasks.
-Learning from multiple tasks makes it possible for learning models to capture generalized and complementary knowledge from the tasks at hand besides task-specific features.
+Learning from multiple tasks makes it possible for models to capture generalized and complementary knowledge from the tasks at hand besides task-specific features.
 Tasks in MTL can be tasks with assumed relatedness \cite{cw08,snrt15,gsa16,vvr17,lwwnw17}, tasks with different styles of supervision (e.g., supervised and unsupervised tasks \cite{llsvk16,hzcyll16,llcp20}), tasks with different types of goals (e.g., classification and generation \cite{nmktmo19}), tasks with different levels of features (e.g., token-level and sentence-level features \cite{sg16,lgpe18}), and even tasks in different modalities (e.g., text and image data \cite{lysshzc16,skvbefl20}).
 Alternatively, we can treat the same task in multiple domains or languages as multiple tasks, which is also known as multi-domain learning \cite{yh15} in some literature, and learn an MTL model from them.

-MTL naturally aggregates training samples from datasets of multiple tasks.
+MTL naturally aggregates training samples from datasets of multiple tasks and alleviates the data scarcity problem.
 The benefit is escalated when unsupervised or self-supervised tasks, such as language modeling, are included.
 This is especially meaningful for low-resource tasks and languages whose labeled dataset is sometimes too small to sufficiently train a model.
-In most cases, the enlarged training dataset alleviates the risk of the overfitting and leads to more robust models.
+In most cases, the enlarged training dataset reduces the risk of the overfitting and leads to more robust models.
 From this perspective, MTL acts similarly to data augmentation techniques \cite{gpb18}.
-However, MTL provides additional performance gain compared to data augmentation approaches, due to the learned shared knowledge.
+However, MTL provides additional performance gain compared to data augmentation approaches, due to its ability to learn common knowledge shared by different tasks.